wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/unattended.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

-.. meta:: :description: Learn how to install Kibana in unattended mode, a flexible and intuitive web interface for mining and visualizing the events and archives.
+.. meta:: :description: Learn how to install the Wazuh dashboard in unattended mode, a flexible and intuitive web interface for mining and visualizing the events and archives.

 .. _wazuh_dashboard_unattended_installation: